hhko/Learning-Akka.NET/README.md

 1. **Cluster Client**
    - Communicate with Cluster by Path
    - Communicate with Cluster by Topic
+   - Subscribe to SubscribeContactPoints Events
-   - Subscribe to ClusterClient Events
+   - Subscribe to SubscribeClusterClients Events